posva/unplugin-vue-router/README.md

 This type corresponds to the return type of `router.resolve()`.

 You have the same equivalents for `RouterLocation`, `RouterLocationNormalized`, and `RouterLocationNormalizedLoaded`.
-All of them exist in `vue-router` but the one exposed by `@vue-router` accept a generic:
+All of them exist in `vue-router` but the one exposed by `vue-router/auto` accept a generic:

 ```ts
 // these are all valid